ls1intum/Artemis/docs/dev/setup.rst

 * The Dockerfile has multiple stages: A `build stage`, building the ``.war`` file, and a `runtime stage` with minimal dependencies just for running artemis.

 ..
-TODO: add defaults and recheck config volume to docker-compose base service and Dockerfile also recheck if the envs are still necessary
+TODO: add defaults and recheck config volume to docker compose base service and Dockerfile also recheck if the envs are still necessary

 * The Dockerfile defines three Docker volumes (at the specified paths inside the container):